 Silence followed, and Spunkmeyer was worried he had made things uncomfortable.
 There were so many things he just said that he wished he could’ve worded differently.
 He took a breath, and said, “Y’know, maybe we can… get some coffee on Saturday, and, I dunno, talk more.”

 “Let me think about it.
 I’ll let you know later.”

 “Alright.
-I’ll talk to Evison about getting passes and if he knows anywhere in Denver to go for good coffee.”
-Spunkmeyer wasn’t sure what else to say, but he felt like he needed to take the initiative in this newfound friendship.
+I’ll talk to Evison about getting passes and see if he knows anywhere in Jacksonville to go for good coffee.”
+Spunkmeyer wasn’t sure what else to say but he felt like he needed to take the initiative in this newfound friendship.
 “So, you ever been to New York?”